 They view themselves as the most important person in the room and can’t stand the thought of not being the center of attention.

-Male narcissists tend to have an insatiable need for admiration and validation from others.
+Male narcissists have an insatiable need for admiration and validation from others.

-They often expect others to cater to their needs and may throw a tantrum if they don’t receive the attention they believe they deserve.
+They expect others to cater to their needs and will throw a tantrum if they don’t receive the attention they believe they deserve.

-In social situations, male narcissists may dominate conversations, frequently interrupting others to share their own stories or opinions, which they believe are more valuable or interesting than those of others.
+In social situations, male narcissists try to dominate conversations, frequently interrupting others to share their own stories or opinions, which they believe are more valuable or interesting than those of others.

-They may also engage in name-dropping or brag about their accomplishments to reinforce their perceived superiority and impress others.
+They will also engage in name-dropping or brag about their accomplishments to reinforce their perceived superiority and impress others.

 In the workplace, male narcissists will exhibit a strong desire for power and control.

-They may be overly competitive, taking credit for others’ work, or belittling colleagues to elevate their own status.
+They are overly competitive, taking credit for the work of others, or belittling colleagues to elevate their own status.

 They often have little regard for the feelings or needs of others, viewing them as obstacles to their success or tools to be used for their benefit.

-This can lead to emotionally abusive behaviors, such as gaslighting, manipulation, and infidelity, as they prioritize their own satisfaction over the well-being of their partners.
+This often leads to emotionally abusive behaviors, such as gaslighting, manipulation, and infidelity, as they prioritize their own satisfaction over the well-being of their partners.

 Traits of the Male Narcissist – Lack of Empathy